BBGMoura/obsidian-software/Projects/booking-system/booking-system.md

 - [ ] TBC - Payment integration #phase-4  #feature
 - [ ] CORS
 - [ ] deactivate
-- [ ] can only use the get bookings by user n history if is user or admin so will need auth token or something
 - [ ] booking id and booking reference- instead of using booking id we use a bookign reference
 - [ ] get all rooms? if enum in frotnend, then if chang ein be then also need change in fe which could be bad but there is not plans to change the rooms so leave it
 - [ ] get class types -> for admin controller
 - [ ] I want to break up stuff into different classes sucha s - user and user detail, -booking and booking price? booking dance class and price is not necessary isndie the booking class
-- [ ] booking doesnt have the price stuck to it. the price however has the dance class and has the price and suer and abooking?
 - [ ] book reoccuring classes

 ## Blocked

+- [ ] Price model which holds booking id, total price and then the dance class also which is sued inside booking?<br>price is actually one fixed price not different price per 30/45/60
+- [ ] booking doesnt have the price stuck to it. the price however has the dance class and has the price and suer and abooking?
+- [ ] can only use the get bookings by user n history if is user or admin so will need auth token or something

 ## Ready For Development

-- [ ] UPDATED REQUIREMENTS<br>-> booking can be shareable betweem users.
-Up to 3<br>- each teacher will pay the same amount for the booking for example. if teacher books a room for 60 and a teacher wants to share the room its the same for 60.<br>- mins. ![[Pasted image 20240509204851.png]]
 - [ ] TBC - Login and Security #phase-2  #feature
 - [ ] User permitted to register only if in user permision database
 - [ ] deactivate user should be in the admin controller -> furthermore it should delete all upcoming booking. take way the payment for upcoming bookings but leave outstadning payments
+- [ ] TBC - UserService Permission Implementation #phase-3  #feature <br>- create user with admin permission only if user is an admin<br>- can only be registered if it is in the permission list<br>- admin can add user to user to permission list<br>- password and token system<br>- initialise user account?

 ## In Development